sopacha/fastapi/README.md

 - Route organization with FastAPI routers
 - Query parameters for filtering/searching data
 - Voting system: users can like or unlike posts
+- Database migrations using Alembic
+- Configured CORS for frontend integration

 More features and improvements will be added as I progress in the course.